enocktito/ops-hiring-test/devops.md

 - You have to use `docker` and `docker-compose` to build the project image which will run on the server.

-- You have to install and configure postgres on the server.
+- You have to install and configure `postgres` on the server.
 And authorize the user to connect from a remote machine.

 - You have to install a web server `nginx` that will help to access to the project when we access to http://85.159.209.178

-- The CI/CD shouldn't be down during a new release( **ZERO Downtime** ).
+- The CI/CD respect the **ZERO Downtime** convention.
 You have to use `docker-swarm`

 PS: Don't forget the security measures when you are setting up your CI/CD environment and feel free to configure it like it is your own server.